How Afghanistan rattled Asia and emboldened China

 "The Americans have answered the first set of criticisms which is 'You've forgotten us' - now they are turning up," he said.

-"Now the next question is, with all these talks of partnerships, what does this amount to in fact?"
+"Now the next question is, with all this talk of partnerships, what does this amount to in fact?"

 Some believe the US will need to deliver more than just promises.
-Dr Chong said this may mean getting bipartisan support for US commitments, ratifying the UN's maritime law convention, and rejoining the Trans-Pacific Partnership trade agreement which the US withdrew under Donald Trump.
+Dr Chong said this may mean getting bipartisan support for US commitments, ratifying the UN's maritime law convention, and re-joining the Trans-Pacific Partnership trade agreement which the US withdrew under Donald Trump.

 Said Mr Crabtree: "People are going to watch more closely what the US is going to do in Asia from now on, because Afghanistan has primed them to look for signs that they are not reliable.